 Atomic Habits Book Review

 Atomic Habits challenges to rethink the circumstances, prompting to switch from victim of the environment to architect.
 Bad habits are easy to develop but hard to live with.
 Good habits are hard to develop but easy to live with.
-It’s easy to order fast food, but such a habit affects our health and increases our expenses.
+Ordering fast food is easy, but such a habit affects our health and increases our expenses.

 Chapter: The Fundamentals (Why Tiny Changes Make a Big Difference)

 James started the book with the story of the cycling team of Great Britain.
 The British cycling team was suffering from mediocrity for over a century.
 Their performance was so bad that a leading European cycle manufacturer refused to sell their bicycles to the team.
-This was because they thought it would hamper their goodwill and brand position, and sales.
-If people see that the British cyclists use their cycles and perform poorly, it will negatively message their psyches.
-So that must have been humiliating for the team.
+They thought it would hamper their goodwill, brand position, and sales.
+If people see that British cyclists use their cycles and perform poorly, it will negatively message their psyches.
+So that must have been not very comfortable for the team.

 That’s why it’s called Atomic Habits, as Atom is the smallest unit, and this is the book’s central theme after habit.
 So, according to James Clear, habits are the compound interest of self-improvement.
 The effects of small habits compounded over time.
 If you can get one percent better every day, then you will end up with results that are nearly thirty-seven times better after one year.
 Also, a fantastic quote in the book says that time magnifies the margin between success and failure.
 It will multiply whatever you feed it.

 Habits appear to make no difference until we cross a threshold and unlock a new level of performance.
-The plateau of latent potential shows us why it can be hard to build habits.
-You make a change but fail to see any tangible results, and you decide to give up.
-Habits need to persist long enough to break through this plateau, and that’s going to take time.
+The latent potential plateau shows us why building habits can be challenging.
+You make a change but fail to see any tangible results and give up.
+Habits must persist long enough to break through this plateau, which will take time.

-Goals are the results you want to achieve, and systems are about the processes that lead to those results.
+Goals are the results you want to achieve, and systems are the processes leading to those results.
 Now, atomic habits state that the goal will take care of itself if you focus on the system.
 Why is this?